skorunka/Eviivo.TextMatch/README.md

 Input text is "Polly put the kettle on, polly put the kettle on, polly put the kettle on we’ll all have tea"

-Subtext
-	Polly
+	Subtext: Polly
-Output
-	1, 26, 51
+	Output: 1, 26, 51

-Subtext
-	Polly
+	Subtext: Polly
-Output
-	1, 26, 51
+	Output: 1, 26, 51

-Subtext
-	ll (ell ell)
+	Subtext: ll (ell ell)
-Output
-	3, 28, 53, 78, 82
+	Output: 3, 28, 53, 78, 82

-Subtext
-	X
+	Subtext: X
-Output
-	There is no output
+	Output: There is no output

-Subtext
-	Polx
+	Subtext: Polx
-Output
-	There is no output
+	Output: There is no output

 Your code will be assessed as if it was a commercial application.
 Your submission should include a Visual studio solution of your program.